 - hay fever

 Some people swear by it for other issues such as Alzheimer’s disease, colorectal cancer, and Crohn’s disease, but so far there hasn’t been enough research in those areas.
+For more in depth information on turmeric, Lyfe Botanicals is a website that really goes deep with tons of research.

 How to Store Fresh Turmeric